Roller Shutter Maintenance Tips to Extend Life | Smarter Outdoors

 Climate Type Maintenance Focus Frequency

-Humid/Rainy Moisture prevention, thorough drying, mold checks Bi-monthly
+Humid/Rainy Moisture prevention, drying, mould checks Bi-monthly

 Hot/Dry Dust removal, UV protection Monthly